 6. My Hope.
 Jesus is my hope in the day of disaster….May the God of hope fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit.
 (Jer 17:17; Rom 15:13)

-Peter says, Do not be surprised at the fiery ordeal that has come on you to test you, as though something strange were happening to you.
+Peter says: Do not be surprised at the fiery ordeal that has come on you to test you, as though something strange were happening to you.
 But rejoice inasmuch as you participate in the sufferings of Christ, so that you may be overjoyed when His glory is revealed.1 Our hope in Christ is an anchor for the soul, firm and secure.2 Elisabeth quoted missionary Adoniram Judson, “Our future is as bright as the promises of God.”

 Psalm 90 is a prayer of Moses, God’s friend and servant, reflecting on the Hebrews’ forty year wandering in the wilderness.
 The Lord created the earth for animals to inhabit, the sea for fish, the air for birds, and outer space for stars and planets.
-But the Lord made human beings in His image and likeness so that we would dwell and abide in God alone.
+But the Lord made human beings in His image and likeness so that we would dwell and abide in fellowship with Him.
 In Him we live and move and have our being….The life of every living thing is in the Lord’s hand, as well as the breath of all humankind….God holds in His hand your very breath and all your ways.3

 King David says, “You (the Lord) are my hiding place; you will protect me from trouble and surround me with songs of deliverance.”4 Paul reminds us, “Since, then, you have been raised with Christ, set your hearts on things above, where Christ is, seated at God’s right hand.
 Set your minds on things above, not on earthly things.
 For you died, and your life is now hidden with Christ in God.
 When Christ, who is your life, appears, then you also will appear with Him in glory.”5 Jesus is “our God, our help in ages past, our hope for years to come, our shelter from the stormy blast, and our eternal home.”